vicinityh2020/vicinity-adapter-thinkinside/README.md

 Once this is performed, the following steps should be followed in order to utilise the adapters:
 1. The adapter should be build (see instructions below)
 2. The Adapter should be executed (see instructions below)
-3. The Agent should be configured and executed.
+3. The VICINTY Agent should be configured and executed (see instructions below).

 ## How ot build the adapter